AdityaTote/learn-backend-with-me/07_SQL/SQL_notes.md

 ### OPERATION IN SQL:

-As like all databases it follows CRUD Operations which means :
+Like all databases it follows CRUD Operations which means :
 **C: Create**
 **R: Read**
 **U: Update**